junxit/us-congress-bills-111/bill.md

 ## § 2.
 Authorization of appropriations

 Section 502 of the Chesapeake Bay Initiative Act of 1998 (16 U.S.C.
-461 note; Public Law 105–312) is amending by striking subsection (c) and inserting the following:
+461 note; Public Law 105–312) is amended by striking subsection (c) and inserting the following:

 > - **(c)** *Authorization of appropriations* There are authorized to be appropriated such sums as are necessary to carry out this section.